 “Soon the town will be back to normal,” she said happily, walking into the sunlight.

-Yeah, I had this whole series of disasters planned for this story, but it kind of died off when I realized I couldn't make it novel length.
-I wouldn't achieve that until sixth grade, with my first novel, the later lost The Dragon Slayers.
+I had a whole series of disasters planned for this story, but it kind of died off when I realized I couldn't make it novel length.
+I wouldn't achieve that until sixth grade, with my first novel, the later lost #DragonStory.
 But hey, you gotta start somewhere!
 So there you go.
-Come back next time for my October humor post!

 Why I Hate James Pat...